Sheikh Jarrah: Ottoman Empire

 The neighborhood Sheikh Jarrah was established on the slopes of Mount Scopus, taking its name from the tomb of Sheikh Jarrah.
-The initial residential construction works were commenced in 1865 by an important city notable, Rabah al-Husayni, who constructed a large manor among the olive groves near the Sheikh Jarrah tomb and outside the Damascus Gate.
-This action motivated many other Muslim notables from the Old City to migrate to the area and construct new homes, including the Nashashibis, built homes in the upscale northern and eastern parts of the neighborhood.
+The initial residential construction works were commenced in 1865 by Rabah al-Husayni, a city notable who constructed a large manor among the olive groves near the Sheikh Jarrah tomb and outside the Damascus Gate.
+This action motivated many other Muslim notables from the Old City to migrate to the area and construct new homes, including the Nashashibis, who built homes in the upscale northern and eastern parts of the neighborhood.
 Sheikh Jarrah began to grow as a Muslim nucleus between the 1870s and 1890s.
 Prayer at the Sheikh Jarrah tomb is said to bring good luck, particularly for those who raise chickens and eggs.
 It became the first Arab Muslim-majority neighborhood in Jerusalem to be built outside the walls of the Old City.
 In the western part, houses were smaller and more scattered.

 Because it was founded by Rabah al-Husayni whose home formed the nucleus of Sheikh Jarrah, the neighborhood was locally referred to as the "Husayni Neighborhood."
 It gradually became a center for the notable al-Husayni family whose members, including Jerusalem mayor Salim al-Husayni and the former treasurer of the Education Ministry in the Ottoman capital of Istanbul, Shukri al-Husayni, built their residences in the neighborhood.
 Other notables who moved into the neighborhood included Faydi Efendi Shaykh Yunus, the Custodian of the Aqsa Mosque and the Dome of the Rock, and Rashid Efendi al-Nashashibi, a member of the District Administrative Council.
 A mosque housing the Sheikh Jarrah tomb was built in 1895 on Nablus Road, north of the Old City and the American Colony.
 In 1898 the Anglican St. George's School was built in Sheikh Jarrah and soon became the secondary educational institution where Jerusalem's elite sent their sons.

-Population around 1900

 At the Ottoman census of 1905, the Sheikh Jarrah nahiya (sub-district) consisted of the Muslim quarters of Sheikh Jarrah, Hayy el-Husayni, Wadi el-Joz and Bab ez-Zahira, and the Jewish quarters of Shim'on Hatsadik and Nahalat Shim'on.
 Its population was counted as 167 Muslim families (est. 1,250 people), 97 Jewish families, and 6 Christian families.
 It contained the largest concentration of Muslims outside the Old City.
 Most of the Muslim population was born in Jerusalem, with 185 residents alone being members of the al-Husayni family.
 A smaller number hailed from other parts of Palestine, namely Hebron, Jabal Nablus and Ramla, and from other parts of the Ottoman Empire, including Damascus, Beirut, Libya and Anatolia.
 The Jewish population included Ashkenazim, Sephardim and Maghrebim while the Christians were mostly Protestants.
-In 1918 the Sheikh Jarrah quarter of the Sheikh Jarrah nahiya contained about 30 houses.